arnabberawork/Laptop-Shop-Assist-AI/README.md

 2. Open your web browser and navigate to `http://127.0.0.1:5000`.

-### Running the Streamlit Application
-1. Start the Streamlit app:
-    ```sh
-    streamlit run chatbot_page.py
-    ```

-2. Open your web browser and navigate to the URL provided by Streamlit.

 ### Running the Frontend Application
 1. Ensure the Flask server is running:
     ```sh